Nayxooo/better_saving/README.md

 Prevent backups from running when specified software is active, avoiding potential conflicts.

 ### Continuous Backup
-Jobs automatically monitor for changes and maintain up-to-date backups with configurable idle times.
+Jobs automatically monitor for changes and maintain up-to-date backups.

 ## Project Structure